 - Brown-capped Rosy-Finch, Leucosticte australis

 Carpodacini: Rosefinches Bonaparte, 1854

-Zuccon et al. (2012) have nicely cleared up the internal organization of the rosefinches.
-Now that we had a decent understanding of how they relate, it makes sense to put the whole group in the genus Carpodacus.
+The arrangement of the rosefinches is based on Tietze et al. (2013).
+Their analysis has much in common with Zuccon et al. (2012), but is more comprehensive.
+Now that we had a decent understanding of how the rosefinches relate, it makes sense to put the whole group in the genus Carpodacus.
 There is a basal clade consisting of the Common Rosefinch (previously moved to Erythrina) and the Scarlet Finch (aka Haematospiza).

 I've moved Sillem's Mountain-Finch, rediscovered in June 2012, from Leucosticte (Pyrrhulini) to Carpodacus based on a photo of what is believed to be the female.
 When Roselaar (1992) named Sillem's Rosefinch, he put it in Leucosticte.
 At the time, the female plumage was unknown.
 The other Leucosticte have female plumages that are only slightly different from the male, usually just duller.
 As Roselaar pointed out, if it has a distinctive female plumage, it would more likely related to Kozlowia (now part of Carpodacus) than to Leucosticte.
 Yann Muzika's photo of the probable female Sillem's shows a bird that is quite different from the adult male.
 See Kazmierczak and Muzika (2012) for an account of this rediscovery.